-As responsible youth livestock producers, excellent care should be provided for animal(s) on a full-time basis.
+As a responsible youth livestock producer, excellent care should be provided for your animal(s) on a full-time basis.
 Through sound production practices, animals will flourish.
-Quality Assurance (QA) was developed to assure consumers that the products produced from animals that are consumed or produce a consumable product are wholesome and safe, and the animals that produced the product were cared for properly.
-While several species (beef, swine, dairy and sheep) have existing adult quality assurance programs, there was a need for a youth program.
+Quality Assurance (QA) was developed to assure consumers that the products produced from animals that are consumed or produce a consumable product are wholesome, safe, and the animals which produced the product were cared for properly.
+While several species (beef, swine, dairy, and sheep) have existing adult quality assurance programs, there was a need for a youth program.
 The Youth for the Quality Care of Animals (YQCA) was developed in 2017 and has many of the same principles as adult QA programs.
-In general, QA programs focus on good production practices, which include:
+In general, QA programs focus on good production practices which include:

-- 1. Providing proper animal handling and care. - Identifying and documenting care of all animals to assist with traceability. - 3.
-Establishing an efficient and effective animal health management plan. - Following appropriate feed-processor procedures and feed-tag recommendations,

-- including withdrawal recommendations for medicated feeds. - 5.
+- 1. Providing proper animal handling and care. - 2.
+Identifying and documenting care of all animals to assist with traceability. - 3.
+Establishing an efficient and effective animal health management plan. - 4.
+Following appropriate feed processor procedures and feed tag recommendations, including withdrawal recommendations for medicated feeds. - 5.
 Establishing appropriate vaccination and treatment protocols. - 6.
-Developing a Veterinarian-Client-Patient Relationship (VCPR). - Educating all employees and/or family members on proper treatment techniques. - 8.
-Maintaining vaccination, medication and treatment records. - Properly storing, labeling and accounting for all animal health products and medicated feeds. - 10.
+Developing a Veterinarian-Client-Patient Relationship (VCPR). - 7.
+Educating all employees and/or family members on proper treatment techniques. - 8.
+Maintaining vaccination, medication, and treatment records. - 9.
+Properly storing, labeling, and accounting for all animal health products and medicated feeds. - 10.
 Using drug residue tests when appropriate. - 11.
-Reviewing and updating Quality Assurance programs annually.
+Reviewing and updating your Quality Assurance program annually.